 Best apps for learning to speak German

-If you’re ever in the mood for a more visual lesson, Pimsleur also offers German vocabulary flashcards as well as matching quizzes, allowing you to improve your visual and audio skills.
+If you’re ever in the mood for a more visual lesson, Pimsleur also offers German vocabulary flashcards as well as matching quizzes, allowing you to improve your listening, speaking, and reading skills.

 Why you should try Pimsleur:

 - Connects culture to the language